 - Earnest money, also called a good faith deposit, is sent by the buyer to a neutral third party who holds the funds until the contract is complete.

-- An account is used to hold the homeowner’s monthly tax and insurance funds.
+- An account holds the homeowner’s monthly tax and insurance funds.

 There are two types of escrow accounts, both used for different purposes.
 One escrow account is used during the home buying process, while the other is used throughout the life of the loan.

 Mortgage escrow accounts are special accounts to hold your property tax payments and homeowners insurance premiums.